Commands in Blazor Diagram Component

 How to bring the specific element into the center of the viewport of the diagram

-The BringIntoCenter command brings a specified rectangular region into the center of the viewport of the diagram.
+The BringIntoCenter command allows you to bring a specific rectangular region into the center of the diagram’s viewport.
+This command is particularly useful for focusing on a particular area of interest within your diagram.

 @using Syncfusion.Blazor.Diagram